OctopusDeploy/docs/docs/administration/spaces/index.md

 ## System Scoped or Space Scoped {#system-scope-space-scoped}

 There is a hard barrier between Spaces, so, for instance, a deployment target configured for SpaceA isn't available to projects in SpaceB.
-However, there are some things that aren't scoped to a Spaces, but are system wide.
+However, there are some things that aren't scoped to a Spaces, but are system wide. <!-- content explaining why things are scoped the way they are goes here -->

 The following table shows what is space-scoped, system-scoped, or scoped to both.